 Purpose

-This is a single-center, pilot study of up to 25 subjects with residual upper extremity deficits at least six months after an ischemic stroke.
-The purpose of the study is to evaluate the initial clinical safety, device functionality, and treatment effect of non-invasive electrical stimulation of the trigeminal and/or vagus nerves (nTVNS) using the NeuraStasis Stimulator System adjunctive to rehabilitation.
-Subjects will either receive the intervention or control-sham stimulation.
+This is a single-center, multiphase pilot study of 16 subjects with residual upper extremity deficits at least six months after a supratentorial ischemic or hemorrhagic stroke.
+The purpose of the study is to evaluate the clinical safety, device functionality, and treatment effect of non-invasive electrical stimulation of the trigeminal and/or vagus nerves (nTVNS) using the NeuraStasis Stimulator System adjunctive to rehabilitation.
+Phase 1 consisted of 5 unblinded subjects receiving nTVNS to assess device usability and safety.
+Phase 2 used a Prospective Randomized Open, Blinded Endpoint (PROBE) design comparing nTVNS to sham stimulation in 11 subjects.
 The study will inform the design and implementation of a pivotal study.

 Conditions